wirow-io/wirow-server/README.md

 A full featured self-hosted video web-conferencing platform shipped as a single executable.

-- Works on any Linux machine
+- Works on any Linux machine.
 - Single executable, no setup is required.
-- Let's Encrypt integration - instant SSL certs generation for your web-conferencing host
+- Let's Encrypt integration - instant SSL certs generation for your web-conferencing host.
-- Unlimited meeting rooms and webinars
+- Unlimited meeting rooms and webinars.
-- Integrated whiteboard
+- Integrated whiteboard.
-- Video calls recording
+- Video calls recording.
-- Low memory/CPU consumption due to fast core engine written in C
+- Low memory/CPU consumption due to fast core engine written in C.

 ## Licensing